jamesthesnake/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

   or string.
 - `time`: the time corresponding to the row.
 Should be unique per id, i.e. no duplicate time values for a given subject.
-- `evid`: the event id.
-1 specifies a normal event.
-3 means it's a reset event, meaning that the value of the dynamical variable is reset to the `amt` at the dosing event.
-If 4, then the value is reset (to the steady state), and then a final dose is given.
-Defaults to 0 if amt is 0 or missing, and 1 otherwise.
+- `evid`: the event id. `1` specifies a normal event. `3` means it's a reset event, meaning that the value of the dynamical variable is reset to the `amt` at the dosing event.
+If `4`, then the value is reset (to the steady state), and then a final dose is given.
+Defaults to `0` if amt is `0` or missing, and 1 otherwise.
 - `amt`: the amount of the dose.
 If the `evid` column exists and is non-zero, this value should be non-zero.
-Defaults to 0.
+Defaults to `0`.
-- `ii`: the inter-dose interval.
+- `ii`: the interdose interval.
 When `addl` is specified, this is the length of time to the next dose.
 For steady state events, this is the length of time between successive doses.
-Defaults to 0, and is required to be non-zero on rows where a steady-state event is specified.
+Defaults to `0`, and is required to be non-zero on rows where a steady-state event is specified.
 - `addl`: the number of additional doses of the same time to give.
 Defaults to 0.
 - `rate`: the rate of administration.
-If 0, then the dose is instantaneous.
+If `0`, then the dose is instantaneous.
   Otherwise the dose is administrated at a constant rate for a duration equal to `amt/rate`.
-Defaults to 0.
+Defaults to `0`.
 - `ss`: an indicator for whether the dose is a steady state dose.
-A steady state dose is defined as the result of having applied the dose with the interval `ii` infinitely many successive times.
-0 indicates that the dose is not a steady state dose.
-1 indicates that the dose is a steady state dose.
-2 indicates that it is a steady state dose that is added to the previous amount.
-The default is 0.
+A steady state dose is defined as the result of having applied the dose with the interval `ii` infinitely many successive times. `0` indicates that the dose is not a steady state dose. `1` indicates that the dose is a steady state dose. `2` indicates that it is a steady state dose that is added to the previous amount.
+The default is `0`.
 - `cmt`: the compartment being dosed.
-Defaults to 1.
+Defaults to `1`.
 - `duration`: the duration of administration.
-If 0, then the dose is instantaneous.
+If `0`, then the dose is instantaneous.
-  Otherwise the dose is administrated at a constant rate equal to `amt/duration`.
+  Otherwise the dose is administered at a constant rate equal to `amt/duration`.
-  Defaults to 0.
+  Defaults to `0`.
 - Observation and covariate columns should be given as a time series of values of matching type.
 Constant covariates should be constant through the full column.
 Time points without a measurement should be denoted by a `.`.